yaelahgus/IR-STKI/README.md

 ============ HI EVERYONE !!! ==============

 My Name Agus Arifudin
-I am a student at Dian Nuswantoro University with the student ID A11.2021.13736
+I am a student at Dian Nuswantoro University
+My student ID A11.2021.13736

 =========== Nice to meet you! =============